Rein da Medel

 The Rein da Medel (Reno di Medel; Medelser Rhein) is the longest headwater of the Rhine.
 It is located in the Swiss cantons of Ticino and Graubünden and flows through the valleys Val Cadlimo and Val Medel.
-Rein da Medel is the local Sursilvan, (i.e. Romansh) name in Graubünden, which is commonly used to denote the Ticino part as well.
+Rein da Medel is the local Sursilvan, (i.e. Romansh) name in Graubünden, which is commonly used to denote the ticinese part as well.

-The most important places along the river are the villages Curaglia and Platta in the municipality of Medel.
+The most important place along the river is the village Curaglia in the municipality of Medel.